Provable Acceleration for Diffusion Models under Minimal Assumptions: Proof of lemmas for Theorem

 where the last step follows from the data processing inequality.
-It is not hard to see that \eqref{eq:prob-It-term1} also holds for $\mathsf{TV}\big(X_{t-1} + (1-\alpha_t)Z, X_{t-1}\big)$.
+It is not hard to see that the bound in \eqref{eq:prob-It-term1} also holds for $\mathsf{TV}\big(X_{t-1} + (1-\alpha_t)Z, X_{t-1}\big)$.
 Meanwhile, we can apply a similar argument for \citet[Lemma 4]{li2024sharp} to show that

 Combining these two bounds demonstrates that